elioengcomp/most-popular-jar/experiment/README.md

 - **Workers**: Max number of concurrent workers
 - **Threads**: Max number of threads for each worker
-- **Pages**: Number of items to be processed for each worker
+- **Page Size**: Number of items to be processed for each worker

 The possible values for each variable are:

 - **Workers**: 1, 2, 3, 5, 8, 13, 21
 - **Threads**: 1, 2, 3, 5, 8, 13, 21
-- **Pages**: 10, 20, 50, 100, 200, 500, 1000
+- **Page Size**: 10, 20, 50, 100, 200, 500, 1000

-A single scenario is identified by the label \<Workers>-\<Threads>-\<Pages>.
-For instance, the scenario 2-10-200 correspond to the scenario where the values of the variables Workers, Threads and Pages are 2, 10 and 200, respectively.
+A single scenario is identified by the label \<Workers>-\<Threads>-\<Page Size>.
+For instance, the scenario 2-10-200 correspond to the scenario where the values of the variables Workers, Threads and Page Size are 2, 10 and 200, respectively.

 Each scenario is executed 5 times.